olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 </task>
 ```

 Only the text in black needs to be translated.
 Translating this type of **DITA XML** content file therefore consists of translating only the section title and the entirety of the source *conref*.
 When translating a set of information units placed loosely in a file, however, the translator is sorely lacking in context.
 The creator of the original content must therefore provide constant assistance.
 The most effective method is to have the translator work on site.
-An additional advantage is that the translator is able to question not only the **technical editor**, but also the product designers.
+An additional advantage is that the translator is able to question not only the **technical writer**, but also the product designers.

 :::note
 Don't think that this is a constraint specifically induced by the advanced modularization of content.
 Having attended a translation school based on the simple but effective principle of the *meaning triangle* (the translator must understand the source text in order to reformulate it in the target text, not transcribe a series of words from one language to another) and having practiced technical translation for several years, I know that any successful translation project relies on effective collaboration between designers, copywriters and translators.